JeroSQ/MazeGen/README.md

 # MazeGen
-A Python program that generates mazes using different algorithms and shows visualizations of how the mazes are created.
+A Python program that generates perfect mazes using different algorithms and shows visualizations of how the mazes are created.
 You can check out some examples in the example folder

 ### Files